-This section also outlines BSAC's requirement on Clubs to provide full information to parents and students upon joining a BSAC Club for example to welcome them as members, make them aware of instruction available, that the Club has a safeguarding policy and where to find it and to give relevant Club officers' names and contact details.
+This section also outlines BSAC's requirement for Clubs to provide full information to parents/carers and students upon joining a BSAC Club.
+For example; welcome them as members, make them aware of instruction available, that the Club has a safeguarding policy and where to find it and to give relevant Club officers' names and contact details.